This page is designed to answer the following questions:

 - 3.5 Champion accountability when carrying out health and care procedures (Level 5 Diploma in Leadership and Management for Adult Care, Person-centred Practice for Positive Outcomes)

-For this assessment criterion, you will be required to demonstrate to your assessor that you are able to champion accountability when carrying out health and care procedures, which will include making recommendations for developing practice with colleagues and others.
+For this assessment criterion, you will be required to demonstrate to your assessor that you are able to champion accountability when carrying out health and care procedures, which will include making recommendations for improving practice with colleagues and others.

 The word accountability is often used synonymously with the word responsibility, however, there is a distinct difference.
 To be responsible for a task means that it is our obligation to complete it.
 To be accountable for a task means that we are answerable for its results.
 Accountability happens after the task is complete and is how we respond to the results.